Lyle-Tafoya/Fractured-Lands/README.md

     make

 When you run Fractured Lands, the active directory must be the project root, as this is necessary for it to find various files such as welcome.txt

+Fractured Lands expects to find a mongodb instance at mongodb://localhost:27017